KarenOk/Scribbles-Blog/README.md

     function setRolesToUser(user, context, callback) {

         user.app_metadata = user.app_metadata || {};

-        // You can add a Role based on what you want
-        // In this case I check domain const addRolesToUser = function (user) {
+        const addRolesToUser = function (user) {
             if (user.email && user.email.toLowerCase().includes("author")) {
             return ['author'];